 Shopping online at Costco.ca is not the same as shopping in-store.
-For online purchases Costco accepts both Mastercard and Visa branded credit cards.
-But, as of the end of their partnership with American Express, they longer accept Amex – even online.
+For online purchases, Costco accepts both Mastercard and Visa credit cards.
+That said, Costco no longer accepts American Express cards – even online.

 Is the Capital One Costco credit card a good deal?

-On the flip side, you’ll only earn 1% on your purchases actually made at Costco with the card while there are other fee-based and no fee that can earn you between 1-2% cash back on all your purchases anywhere including Costco.
+On the flip side, you’ll only earn between 0.5% and 1% on your Costco purchases.
+There are credit cards in Canada (both premium and no fee) that can earn you between 1% and 2% cash back on all your purchases anywhere, including Costco.
 With the Costco Mastercard, you’re also locked into redeeming your “cash” rewards in-store, whereas other cards let you get your cash as a statement credit or even a cheque or direct deposit.